 The end of the year is often the busiest time of the year for nonprofit organizations.
-It’s a time of generosity when people of all walks of life give back to their communities.
+It’s a time of generosity when people from all walks of life give back to their communities.
 This means nonprofit professionals work hard, planning their year-end campaigns to make the most of this surge in generosity and provide supporters with all of the information they need to make an impact on the organization’s mission.

 Even amidst this preparation and planning for fundraising campaigns, the end of year is also an essential time to make sure your organization’s finances are in order.
 There are several bookkeeping and accounting deadlines that conclude with the calendar year.